roadkell/puny-switcher/README.md

 - No keyboard manipulation
 - No modifier watching
 - No key remapping
+- No daemon / service
 - Fast enough to be almost non-intrusive
+- Has alternative function implementations for non-GNOME / non-systemd environments

 ### Requirements ###

 - [GNOME extension](https://extensions.gnome.org/extension/6691/shyriiwook) for layout switching by console command ([repository](https://github.com/madhead/shyriiwook))
 - [`kanata`](https://github.com/jtroo/kanata/) or any other keyboard remapper with support for macros and shell command invocation
 - [`xsel`](http://www.kfish.org/software/xsel/) for X selection and clipboard manipulation ([repository](https://github.com/kfish/xsel))
-- `gdbus` to switch between layouts (likely already installed on your system)
+- `busctl` from systemd to switch between layouts
 - `sed`, `grep`, `bash`

 ### Downsides ###